 Importance of Naltrexone or Vivitrol Post Medically- Assisted Treatment

-Naltrexone post medically assisted opioid detox allows for a much better chance of long term success.
+Naltrexone post medically assisted opioid detox allows for a much better chance of long-term success.
 Full recovery possibilities are substantially higher when individual psychotherapy follows the detoxification.

-Finding the Best Medically Assisted Detoxification
+How to find the Best Medically Assisted Detoxification?

 Waismann Method® medically-assisted detox helps you safely overcome the adverse side effects, pain, and discomfort of an opioid drug and alcohol withdrawal.
 Furthermore, it removes the barriers which often impede you from beginning the recovery process.
 Effective medical detox allows you to be emotionally present to focus on other essential aspects of transforming your life.

-Reviewed by Clare Waismann, Registered Addiction Specialist (RAS), Substance Use Disorder Certified Counselor (SUDCC), founder of Waismann Method® Advanced Treatment for Opiate Dependence
+Reviewed by Clare Waismann, Registered Addiction Specialist (RAS), Substance Use Disorder Certified Counselor (SUDCC), founder of Waismann Method® Advanced Treatment for Opiate Dependence.

 Last Updated on